hasura/graphql-engine/community/boilerplates/custom-resolvers/README.md

 ### Deploy the docker image

-This project comes with a `Dockerfile`.
-You can deploy it wherever you wish.
+This project comes with a [`Dockerfile`](Dockerfile).

 ## Implementation Details

 We will use Apollo's `graphql-tools` library to make a working GraphQL Schema out of our custom resolvers.
 Finally, we will merge these resolvers with the existing Hasura schema so that it can be queried under the same endpoint.

 ### Writing type definitions

 The type definitions are written in standard GraphQL format.
 We need the following queries in our custom logic:

 ```graphql